open-mmlab/mmpose/docs/faq.md

   python setup.py install
   ```

+- **No matching distribution found for xtcocotools>=1.6**

+  1. Install cython by `pip install cython`.
+  1. Install xtcocotools from source.

 - **"No module named 'mmcv.ops'"; "No module named 'mmcv._ext'"**

   1. Uninstall existing mmcv in the environment using `pip uninstall mmcv`.